niledatabase/niledatabase/examples/user_management/NextAuth/README.md

    -- ,CONSTRAINT "account_userId_users_id_fk" FOREIGN KEY ("userId") REFERENCES "users.users"("id") ON DELETE cascade ON UPDATE no action;
 );

-CREATE TABLE IF NOT EXISTS "session" (
+CREATE TABLE IF NOT EXISTS "sessions" (
     "sessionToken" text PRIMARY KEY NOT NULL,
     "userId" text NOT NULL,
     "expires" timestamp NOT NULL